-- Once you submit your form to the Office of Admissions, you will be notified of the date, time, and location of where you are to appear before the committee.
-This notification will be mailed to the address you provide on your appeal form.
+- Once you submit your form, you will be notified of the date, time, and location of where you are to appear before the committee.
 Readmission Committee hearings are usually scheduled on the Monday before classes begin on Wednesday.

 - The Readmission Committee members will have a copy of your appeal form to review and access to your complete UNA transcript.
 If you are a transfer student, your transcript from the prior institution(s) will also be available to members.